Visualization for physics analysis improvement and applications in BESIII: Methodologies

 \section{Methodologies}

 Modern particle physics data analyses usually rely on statistical methods based on selection criteria to screen physically interesting signal events.
 The raw hits in the detector from real experiments or simulations are the original information, which will be reconstructed as an event or multi-events based on the detector geometry.
 The position and time of hits, cluster of multiple hits, particle vertex, momentum and energy of track, which are considered as low-level input information, can be obtained from the raw hits with the reconstruction to construct the physics event data.
 Based on the reconstruction data, more physics variables are necessary for further analysis, such as the invariant mass of particles, missing transverse energy (MET), missing momentum ($P_{\rm{miss}}$), kinematic fit updated four-momentum~\cite{Yan:2010zze}, which are treated as high-level event information.
 Events from different processes have different features on these physics variables, thus providing a portal to distinguish the signal and background in an analysis, which is usually called ``cut" in particle physics analysis.
-The statistical cut-based method can apply cuts to reduce background and extract signals, processing a massive number of events and quantifying the statistical features of these events with great success in modern particle physics research.
+The cut from these statistical data distributions is referred to as the statistical cut-based method in this paper.
+With the statistical cut-based method, analyzers can apply cuts to reduce background and extract signals, processing a massive number of events and quantifying the statistical features of these events with great success in modern particle physics research.
 However, this method typically requires a certain number of event statistics to reveal the characteristics of the physics variables and usually depends on empirical choices for constructing suitable physics variables, which generally lack an intuitive understanding of the global features of events in the detector.
-Before applying the cut-based event selection, construction of the high-level physics variables also involves triggering, simulation, and reconstruction, in which the low-level event information, such as raw hits, tracks, and their association with detector geometry, may have been lost in the stages of data processing.
+Before applying the statistical cut-based event selection, construction of the high-level physics variables also involves triggering, simulation, and reconstruction, in which the low-level event information, such as raw hits, tracks, and their association with the detector geometry, may have been lost in the stages of data processing.